-- Building strong relationships with families, listening to, and understanding barriers to attendance and working with families to remove them. - Sharing information and work collaboratively with other schools in the area, the local authority, and other partners when absence is at risk of becoming persistent or severe. - 5.4 The academy also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
+- Building strong relationships with families, listening to, and understanding barriers to attendance and working with families to remove them. - Sharing information and work collaboratively with other schools in the area, the local authority, and other partners when absence is at risk of becoming persistent or severe.

+We work with families to create a whole school culture that promotes the benefits of high attendance, links to academy attendance policy and how the academy works collaboratively with others, including the local authority see Derby Education Welfare webpages and Derbyshire Education Welfare Service webpages harm.
 Learners who have a social worker, including looked-after children, and previously looked-after children, are especially vulnerable.
 The academy proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.
-The academy uses guidance from national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015), Derbyshire part-time timetables and Derbyshire attendance management and exclusions in order to ensure children are supported.
+The academy proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.
+The academy uses guidance from national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions or Derbyshire part-time timetables and Derbyshire attendance management and exclusion